JLabeda/JLabeda/README.md

 - Hi, my name is Janek.
 - Previously civil engineer, now working with flutter.
-- If You'd like to reach me for any reason please visit my page at janeklabeda.com
+- If You'd like to reach me for any reason please visit my page at janeklabeda.com or email me at developer.dev.jl@gmail.com

 <!---
 JLabeda/JLabeda is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.